 Melvindale is a somewhat small city located in the state of Michigan.
 With a population of 10,404 people and three constituent neighborhoods, Melvindale is the 105th largest community in Michigan.

-Unlike some cities, Melvindale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Melvindale are a mix of both white- and blue-collar jobs.
-Overall, Melvindale is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Melvindale who work in sales jobs (12.50%), food service (9.03%), and office and administrative support (8.83%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Melvindale is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Melvindale is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Melvindale who work in office and administrative support (12.02%), sales jobs (11.86%), and food service (7.64%).

-The per capita income in Melvindale in 2010 was $17,619, which is lower middle income relative to Michigan, and low income relative to the rest of the US.
-This equates to an annual income of $70,476 for a family of four.
+The per capita income in Melvindale in 2010 was $17,149, which is low income relative to Michigan and the nation.
+This equates to an annual income of $68,596 for a family of four.

-Melvindale is a very ethnically-diverse city.
+Melvindale is an extremely ethnically-diverse city.
 The people who call Melvindale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Melvindale residents report their race to be White, followed by Black or African-American.
 Melvindale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.59% of the city’s residents.
-Important ancestries of people in Melvindale include Polish, Irish, Other Arab, and French .
+People of Hispanic or Latino origin account for 14.42% of the city’s residents.
+Important ancestries of people in Melvindale include Polish, Irish, French , and Other Arab.

 The most common language spoken in Melvindale is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Arabic.